About the Inquiry

 "We refer the proposals raised with us on the Parliament’s role as a human rights guarantor to the Equalities and Human Rights Committee to inform its inquiry work on this matter.
 We recognise the importance of the proposals made to us and consider that some of our other recommendations may also promote the delivery of a stronger human rights role for the Scottish Parliament."

-The inquiry is expected to conclude by July 2018
+The inquiry is expected to finalise its report in Autumn 2018

 On 21 January 2018 the Committee launched a call for evidence on the inquiry.